azazellochg/em_health/docs/installation.rst

 on the microscope PC (MPC).
 This data includes Events/Health Monitor, System Configuration, and Alarms/UEC.
 The `Data Services` backend uses Microsoft SQL Server.

 Various applications like Health Monitor, FEI Viewer, UEC viewer, and D2i Data Collector access this data.
-Since TFS does not provide remote SQL server credentials, data can only be accessed through Health Monitor (HM).
+Since the `Data Services` API is proprietary and TFS does not provide remote SQL server access, data can only be accessed through Health Monitor (HM).
 The HM client is installed on MPC and optionally on support PCs, allowing connection to `Data Services` to view and export data in XML or CSV formats.

 The ``EM_health`` package provides functionality to: